-4. Next Steps
+Next Steps

-- Factual accuracy was completed and returned to Ofsted on 19th July 2019. - Pre publication letter provided on 29th July 2019. - Publication on the Ofsted website on 2nd August 2019. - Action plan to be submitted on 11th November 2019. - Comms around this has commenced in view of the fact it involves four agencies.
+- Factual accuracy was completed and returned to Ofsted on 19th July 2019. - Pre publication letter was provided on 29th July 2019. - Publication on the Ofsted website on 2nd August 2019. - Action plan to be submitted on 11th November 2019. - The work in relation to the Action Plan has commenced on a partnership basis and a number of areas for development are already underway in terms of: - development of an intelligence profile - awareness raising and training pathway - review and refresh of the multi-agency referral document - It is anticipated that all actions will be underway prior to the plan being submitted.